8 Overlapping indices

 rci(data, dvar, pvar, rel, ci = 0.95, graph = FALSE, phases = c(1, 2))

-Basically, the reliable change index (rci) depicts if a post-test is above a pre-test value.
-Based on the reliability of the measurements and the standard-deviation the standard error is calculated.
-The mean difference between phase-A and phase-B is divided by the standard-error.
-Several authors proposed refined methods for calculating the rci.
+Basically, the reliable change index (rci) shows whether a post-test is above a pre-test value.
+Based on the reliability of the measurements and the standard deviation, the standard error is calculated.
+The mean difference between phase A and phase B is divided by the standard error.
+Several authors have proposed refined methods for calculating the rci.

-The rci function computes three indices of reliable change (Wise, 2004) and corresponding descriptive statistics.
+The rci function calculates two indices of reliable change (Wise, 2004) and corresponding descriptive statistics.

 Reliable Change Index